epics-base/normativeTypesCPP/documentation/ntCPP.rst

 `Normative Type Property
 Features <#normative_type_property_features>`__.

-Normative Type NTAttribute
+NTAttribute
 --------------------------

-NTAttribute is the EPICS V4 Normative Type for a named attribute of any type.
+NTAttribute is the EPICS |_| 7 Normative Type for a named attribute of any type.
 It is is essentially a key-value pair which optionally can be tagged with additional strings.